-MUSI 280/ Recording Studio MUSI 282 Technology I & II
+MUSI 280/ Recording Studio MUSI 282 Technology I & II Additional music ensembles or private lessons

-Additional music ensembles or private lessons
+Additional music ensembles of private lessons

 Courses outside the music area (ex.
 Psychology, Science, etc.)

 Graduates of the Music Diploma may be able to pursue university degree studies in a variety of areas.
 These include baccalaureate degrees in Music, Arts, and Education as well as a number of more specialized areas such as Music Business and Music Therapy.
 Individual courses in the Music Diploma program can be transferred to many North American universities on a course-bycourse basis.